Execute Immediate With INTO Clause

 Execute Immediate: Execute Immediate is a reserved phrase.

 Dynamic_query: Followed by the reserved phrase we have to write our dynamic query.
 This query could be a SQL statement or a PL/SQL block.
-Compiler treats the dynamic query as a string of VARCHAR2 data type thus you have to make sure that you enclose your query into a pair of single quotes.
+Moreover the compiler treats the dynamic query as a string of VARCHAR2 data type.
+Therefore you have to make sure that you enclose your query into a pair of single quotes.

-INTO clause: Using INTO clause we specify the list of the user defined variables which will hold the values returned by dynamic SELECT statement.
+INTO clause: Using INTO clause we specify the list of the user defined variables.
+In addition these will hold the values returned by dynamic SELECT statement.
 It is very similar to the SELECT-INTO statement.
 Also it is an optional clause, so if you don’t require it then you can omit it.

-USING clause: In case you have used a bind variable in your dynamic query then this clause will enable you to specify the values for that bind variable which will get substituted accordingly during the runtime.
-It is again an Optional clause.
+USING clause: In case you have used a bind variable in your dynamic query then this clause will enable you to specify the values for that bind variable.
+These in turn will get substituted accordingly during the runtime.
+Again, it is an Optional clause.

 RETURNING or RETURN INTO clause: Return into clause is opposite to the USING clause.
-Where in using clause we supply the values to the dynamic query here in RETURNING INTO clause we get the values returned by the dynamic query and store them into the specified list of bind arguments.
-It is again an Optional Clause.
+Whereas in using clause we supply the values to the dynamic query here in RETURNING INTO clause we get the values returned by the dynamic query.
+And store them into the specified list of bind arguments.
+Again it is an Optional Clause.

 You can also watch the detailed explanation of the above syntax in the corresponding video here.